-Ever since Admiralty Park reopened on Oct 28, many Singaporeans have been whizzing down to try its 26 new slides.
+Ever since the Admiralty Park playground opened on Oct 28, many Singaporeans have been whizzing down to try its 26 new slides.

 But amid its trending popularity, some parents have raised concerns about safety there.